ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This stage must be completed within the time specified in the lockAssertionExpiration value in the lock-assertion message.
 This value is the time when the lock or escrow upon the asset will expire on the origin network.

-The completion of this stage is denoted by the signed Commit-Final Acknowledgement Receipt Message sent from the server to the client.
+The completion of this stage is denoted by the signed Commit-Final Acknowledgement Receipt Message sent from the receiver gateway (server) to the sender gateway (client).
 If the lockAssertionExpiration timer at the client expires before the Commit-Final Acknowledgement Receipt Message is received by the client, the client may terminate the session.

-In the following steps, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.

 The flow follows a request-response model.
 The client makes a request (POST) to the Transfer Commitment endpoint at the server.